liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 8. Find your sample web content and click its *Actions* tab.

-9. You have the option to restore or delete the content.
+9. You can restore or delete the content.
 Select *Restore*.

 	![Figure 7.x: In the Recycle Bin, you have the option of restoring or permanently deleting the content.](../../images/recycle-bin-restore.png)

-10. Navigate back to the *Web Content* screen and notice that your sample web content was restored back to its original place.
+10. Navigate back to the Web Content screen and notice that your sample web content was restored back to its original place.

 Congratulations!
 You now know the two general processes of sending and restoring